Home » Pomeranian with Collapsing Trachea

 When to Seek Immediate Help

 While most cases of tracheal collapse can be managed with lifestyle changes and medication, there are times when immediate veterinary care is necessary.
-If your Pomeranian with a collapsing trachea shows signs of severe difficulty breathing, faints, or has a blue-tinged tongue or gums, this could indicate a more serious issue, such as respiratory distress, and requires emergency attention.
+If your Pomeranian with a collapsing trachea shows signs of severe difficulty breathing, faints, or has a blue-tinged tongue or gums, this could indicate a more severe issue, such as respiratory distress, and requires emergency attention.

 You may also like